api3dao/airnode/packages/airnode-examples/README.md

 ### 6. (Only if deploying to GCP) Create GCP credentials

-If you intend to deploy Airnode on GCP, you will need to create a service account for your project and add and download an access key for this account.
+If you intend to deploy Airnode on GCP, you will need to create a service account for your project and create and download an access key for the new account.
 If you are not sure how to do this or how to create a GCP account, see [the following docs section](https://docs.api3.org/airnode/latest/grp-providers/docker/deployer-image.html#gcp).

-Store the access key file as `gcp.json` into the integration directory - e.g. if you have chosen the `coingecko` integration, store the file as `integrations/coingecko/gcp.json`.
+Store the access key file as `gcp.json` in the integration directory - e.g. if you have chosen the `coingecko` integration, store the file as `integrations/coingecko/gcp.json`.

 ### 7. Create Airnode configuration

 Airnode is configured by two files - `config.json` and `secrets.env`.
-The configuration is different based on where the Airnode is deployed, because every cloud provider has different settings.
-These differences are minor and we take care of it for you by generating the `config.json` once you specify where you want to deploy the Airnode.
+The configuration changes based on where the Airnode is deployed due to differing cloud provider requirements and settings.
+These differences are minor but for your convenience the configuration in these examples is generated automatically.

 To generate the `config.json`, run: